What is an APR?

 Compound or Simple Interest

 The amount you are charged for your loan will depend entirely on whether your lender uses compound or simple interest.
 Simple interest is paid in full when you make your monthly payments in full and on time.
-You can lower your interest rates with a simple interest by paying your bills in full in advance.
+You can lower the overall amount of interest you pay on your loan with simple interest by paying your bills in full in advance.

 It’s not very hard to calculate APR.
 You add your fees to the interest paid over the life of the loan.
 Then you divide that number by the loan amount.
 After you’ve calculated that, take the new number (fees+interest paid over life divided by loan amount) and divide it again.
 This time by the number of days in the loan term.